As a data analyst, you can summarize your data in many ways, for example, the average per group.

 proc report data=work.exam_results out=work.avg_by_group_4; column student result, (mean); define student / group "Student Name"; define result / analysis "Avg.
 Result" format=comma12.2; run; title "Avg. by Group (PROC REPORT)"; proc print data=work.avg_by_group_4 noobs; run; title;

 If you execute PROC REPORT with just the DATA= statement, then SAS shows the input data on your screen.
-So, in this case PROC REPORT and PROC PRINT give the same result.
+So, in this case, PROC REPORT and PROC PRINT give the same result.

 To calculate the average per group with PROC REPORT, you need to add the following statements.

 With the COLUMN statement, you specify the columns of the report.
 For our purpose, we use the student column and the result column.
-Since we want to average exam result per student, we use result, (mean).
+Since we want the average exam result per student, we use result, (mean).

 With the DEFINE statements, we can define each column.
 That is to say, its function, its format, and its label.

-After each define statement, you can specify options for formatting and labeling.
+After each DEFINE statement, you can specify options for formatting and labeling.